-- Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
-Minimum of 18 semester or 27 quarter units in the major. - A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+- Minimum of 60 semester or 90 quarter CSU-transferable units. - 2.
+Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+Minimum of 18 semester or 27 quarter units in the major. - 4.
+A grade of "C" or better in all courses required for the major. - 5.
+Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management.

-- Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - Interact respectfully with others who hold divergent perspectives. - Critically analyze, critique and synthesize arguments and information.
+- Research, write and deliver an effective public speech. - · Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - · Interact respectfully with others who hold divergent perspectives. - · Critically analyze, critique and synthesize arguments and information.

-000,00 0,,,,,

-COMM 122 Public Speaking 3
+Course litle Units COMM 12 2 Public Speaking 3

 List A: Select two of the following:

 COMM 120 Interpersonal Communication 3

 COMM 137 Critical Thinking in Group

 Communication 3

 COMM 145 Argumentation 3

-- 6
+6

-List D. Calast two of the followings